risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.6/transform/window-functions.md

 EXCLUDE NO OTHERS
 ```

-`EXCLUDE CURRENT ROW` just means that the `CURRENT ROW` will excluded from the frame.
+`EXCLUDE CURRENT ROW` means that the `CURRENT ROW` will be excluded from the frame.
 `EXCLUDE NO OTHERS` is the default, which means that all rows in the frame will be processed.
 It can be omitted.

 :::note